 On a set date, the rebellious prince threw a great party and announced himself king.
 He invited all his brothers, the king’s sons, and all the men of Judah, the king’s servants.
 But he did not invite Nathan the prophet, Benaiah, David’s mighty men or Solomon his brother (1 Kings 1:9-10).

-The anointing of King Solomon
+The Anointing of Solomon

-Right after, the prophet Nathan informed Solomon’s mother, Bathsheba, that Adonijah is setting himself as king (1 Kings 1:9-11).
+Immediately, the prophet Nathan informed Solomon’s mother, Bathsheba, that Adonijah is setting himself as king (1 Kings 1:9-11).
 She in turn told King David of the wicked plan.
 And she reminded the king of his oath that Solomon would be king after him.

 So, King David, to redeem the situation without shedding blood, called Zadok the priest, Nathan the prophet, and Benaiah the son of Jehoiada.
 And he asked them to, “anoint Solomon king over Israel (1 kings 1:32-34).
 And they did.
 When Adonijah heard that King David appointed Solomon king in his place, he was afraid that Solomon would kill him.
 So, he went and took hold of the horns of the altar as refuge.
 And he said to the king’s servants, let King Solomon swear to me that he would not put me to death.
 So, Solomon pardoned him (1 kings 1:50-53).